gaspardpetit/phonetic_fr-py/README.md

 Prints
 ```
-original = "Le ver vert glisse vers le verre"
-transformed = phonetic_text("Le ver vert glisse vers le verre")
-print(f"{original}\n{transformed}")
+Levenshtein distance of 'drapeau' and 'crapaud': 3
+Phonetic Levenshtein distance of 'drapeau' and 'crapaud': 1
 ```

 ## Description
-Phonetic_FR is a phonetic algorithm for the French language, similar to the Soundex algorithm used for English.
+phonetic-fr is a phonetic algorithm for the French language, similar to the Soundex algorithm used for English.
 Here is a summary of its functionality:

 - **Accent and Case Normalization**: The function starts by normalizing accented characters to their unaccented counterparts and converting lowercase letters to uppercase.